crypdoughdoteth/libchibi/README.md

 # When Not To Use

-As stated in the README of the (original repository)[https://github.com/N-R-K/ChibiHash],
+As stated in the README of the [original repository](https://github.com/N-R-K/ChibiHash),

 >The introduction should make it clear on why you'd want to use this.
 Here are some reasons to avoid using this:
 >